The 3 Secrets to Delivering a Great Presentation

 There you have it.
 Three ways to make your next presentation great: Take your time and let your audience drink in your words while using the full range of your voice.
 And remember you don’t want to sound like an over-practiced drone.
 Be bold and have the courage to riff a little.

-If you want to learn how to put these ‘secret’s’ into practice and learn many more, join me on October 18th-19th for a workshop I’ll be hosting in Vancouver, BC.
+If you want to learn how to put these ‘secret’s’ into practice and learn many more ask me about delivering a workshop to your organization.